Auraithm/Auraithm.github.io/DiRL/README.md

 ### Stage 2: Reinforcement Learning (RL)

-We design an RL algorithm -- **GTPO**, and train the model with a generation length of **8K**.
+We design an RL algorithm -- **DiPO**, and train the model with a generation length of **8K**.
 We achieve an unbiased implementation of RL theory, ensuring complete consistency between the optimization objective and the actual training process.
 Additionally, during the rollout phase, we adopt dynamic sampling from DAPO to filter out data with zero advantage standard deviation.

 Through this two-stage training pipeline, we successfully train **DiRL-8B-Instruct**, a high-performance diffusion language model for mathematical reasoning.